Benefits of mind training

 Degeneration of afflictions

 Then the fourth degeneration is afflictions.
 Our disturbing emotions are very gross.
 We are obsessed with attachments.
 We are obsessed with anger and retaliation.
 And it’s very rare to find people who are practicing properly.
 Even sometimes the spiritual practitioners aren’t practicing very well because of very gross afflictions.
 And you can see it.
 What’s road rage about?
 Isn’t road rage a pretty gross affliction?
-When somebody cuts you off, do you think that that person in the car said, “Oh, there’s somebody driving in my blind spot, I think I’ll cut them off and make them angry?”
+When somebody cuts you off, do you think that that person in the car said, “Oh, there’s somebody driving where I can’t easily see them, I think I’ll cut them off and make them angry?”
 Does anybody think that?
 No. But when we get angry when we’re driving, then we have a negative motivation and want to cut them off.
 But the person who cut us off never does it deliberately.
 I don’t think that the person who changes lanes in front of us deliberately intends to cause an accident, do you?
 Yes?

 Degeneration of the life span